njker666/Project/memory-bank/architecture.md

 - Efficient use of Three.js rendering capabilities
 - Physics optimizations through Oimo.js
 - FPS monitoring to ensure performance targets are met
+- Throttled logging to avoid performance impacts from console output

 ## Future Extensibility
 The architecture is designed to allow for future additions such as: